tzaffi/cpp/Live25Dec2016/README.md

 Code will be judged based on conciseness, readability, novelty and performance (both memory and speed).

+## Full Disclosure
+The source code is mostly my own (especially the logic), except for various Stack-Overflow answer snippets that related to proper STL and stream operator usage.

 ## My Approach
 I was at first tempted to use the fact that the ordering criterion is very simple -just count the number of S's.
 This lead to a possible hybrid bucket